-In this review I will take a look at the Happy Place as a Freestyle snowboard.
+In this review, I will take a look at the Happy Place as an all-mountain-freestyle snowboard.

-As per tradition here at SnowboardingProfiles.com I will give the Happy Place a score out of 100 (based on several factors) and see how it compares with other Freestyle snowboards.
+As per tradition here at SnowboardingProfiles.com I will give the Happy Place a score out of 100 (based on several factors) and see how it compares with other all-mountain-freestyle snowboards.

 Overall Rating